-As the years have gone by and my passion for nutrition and healthy living has blossomed, many turning points have really made a difference in my journey, and learning how to ferment is one of them!
+As the years have gone by and my passion for nutrition and healthy living has blossomed, many turning points have really made a difference in my journey.
+And learning how to ferment is one of them!
 For a long time, I knew that cultured foods were important and that fermenting could be done at home, but I just didn’t know where to start.
+Enter: water kefir!

-So I read Sandor Katz’ book Wild Fermentation and it totally opened my eyes to how easy fermenting at home really is!
+So I read Sandor Katz’s book Wild Fermentation, and it totally opened my eyes to how easy fermenting at home really is!
 I also read The Body Ecology Diet by Donna Gates which changed my life.
-(I was healing from a Candida overgrowth at the time.)
-Both books are HIGHLY recommended!
+(It really helped, since I was healing from a Candida overgrowth at the time.)
+I HIGHLY recommend both books!